4 Ways Machine Learning Can Transform Your eCommerce Business

 That’s machine learning in action.

 A subset of artificial intelligence, ML constantly uses past data and results to progressively make better decisions in the future.
-It’s ushering in a new wave efficiency: It doesn’t require millions of lines of code as it goes to work on multiple scenarios at incredible speed.
+It’s ushering in a new wave of efficiency: It doesn’t require millions of lines of code as it goes to work on multiple scenarios at incredible speed.

 What AutoML Means for Business